mwalker007/ucbml-module_11/README.md

 3. Trained a Ridge Regression model using only first order year and odometer values to find the best Alpha and see if Ridge has a lower MSE than Linreg
     1. Test MSE: 58,417,286.93
     2. Best Alpha: 10.0
+    3. This was not better than a 2nd order polynomial LinReg model
 ##
 4. Trained a Ridge Regression model using second order year and odometer values to find the best Alpha and if Ridge has a lower MSE than LinReg
     1. Test MSE: 54,526,035.19